MuhammadFarhanz/twitter/README.md

-A fullstack Twitter clone web application that allows users to post tweets, follow others, like and retweet posts, and engage with a feed.
+A fullstack Twitter clone web application that allows users to post tweets, follow others, like, reply, bookmarks and retweet posts, and engage with a feed.